eliotfinch/overtone-fits/README.md

 ## Running the code

+This repository makes use of Git LFS to store the (superrest frame) waveform data and data products.
+With Git LFS installed, the repository can be pulled as normal.

-This code relies on the `qnmfits` package, which must be cloned from [`eliotfinch/qnmfits`](https://github.com/eliotfinch/qnmfits) and installed locally (note that this code is different to what is available on pip).
+The code relies on the `qnmfits` package, which must be cloned from [`eliotfinch/qnmfits`](https://github.com/eliotfinch/qnmfits) and installed locally (note that this code is different to what is available on pip).
 See the README at the `qnmfits` repository for more information.
 Since we will be performing fits with large numbers of overtones, additional data must be downloaded via

 ```python
 import qnmfits